tolauwae/phd-thesis/src/oop/oop.typ

 #heading(numbering: none, level: 4, "Remote Debugging")

-In remote debugging~\cite{rosenberg96}, a debugger frontend connects to a remote backend that executes the target program.
+In remote debugging @rosenberg96:how, a debugger frontend connects to a remote backend that executes the target program.
-However, remote debugging may worsen the probe effect~\cite{gait86} and can experience significant delays due to the overhead of running the debugger on the microcontroller coupled with continuous communication requirements.
+However, remote debugging may worsen the probe effect @gait86:probe and can experience significant delays due to the overhead of running the debugger on the microcontroller coupled with continuous communication requirements.
-Regardless, due to the ability to debug remote processes, remote debuggers are ubiquitous in software development, with popular debuggers such as GDB~\cite{shortab} and LLDB~\cite{shortaa}, as well as default support for remote debugging by many development environments // todo ~\cite{shorta_, mikejo500025}.
+Regardless, due to the ability to debug remote processes, remote debuggers are ubiquitous in software development, with popular debuggers such as GDB @gdb and LLDB @remote, as well as default support for remote debugging by many development environments // todo ~@shorta_, mikejo500025.

 // todo need more on alternative debugging solutions